-Note that a Member's Emergency Department Copayment/Coinsurance is waived if the Member is admitted as an inpatient into the Hospital.
-In addition, if the Member is moved to observation status before they are released or admitted as an inpatient, the Member may be charged an observation status Copayment in addition to any applicable emergency department Copayment/Coinsurance.
-A Member should always ask the emergency department to clarify whether it is moving, or has moved them to observation status, as observation status may take place in or near the Hospital's emergency services locations.
+Note that a Member's Emergency Department Copayment and Coinsurance is waived if Inpatient admission occurs; however, if moved to observation status, Member will pay \$100 Copayment +25% Coinsurance for the ER visit and 25% Coinsurance for services rendered while in Observation status.
+A Member should always ask the emergency department to clarify whether it is moving him or her to observation status, as observation status may take place in or near the Hospital's emergency services locations.